 Included in the Application for Admission packet will be a recommendation form which should be sent to a referee chosen by the applicant.
-Please note that there is a slightly different recommendation form for use by applicants for the B.Ed. program.
+Please note that there are different recommendation forms for the Bachelor of Education and East Africa Studies programs.
 This recommendation should be mailed by the referee directly to the Office of the Registrar.

-While admission decisions may be made using interim or unofficial transcripts if final transcripts are not available at the time of application, final documents must be received by the College by the last business day of the month in which the student begins study at the College.
+While admission decisions may be made using interim or unofficial transcripts if final transcripts are not available at the time of application, final documents must be received by the University College by the last business day of the month in which the student begins study at the University College.